 It was determined that a roundabout would function better than a traffic signal at this location.
 A roundabout would be more cost effective as well, since only one lane of pavement is required to enter a roundabout, compared to the three lanes (a left turn lane, a through lane, and a right turn lane) needed for a conventional intersection approach.
 Since the CMAQ funding can be used for a roundabout, this option would allow the County to provide a high-quality traffic improvement at the least possible cost to its residents.

 Public Involvement and Design Approval

 The County hosted a Public Meeting on August 18th, 2010 to give residents and travelers an opportunity to learn more about the project.
 Officials from Kane County were on hand to explain the process, answer questions and provide information on roundabouts and other intersection designs.

 The Illinois Department of Transportation approved the design of the proposed roundabout in July of 2011.

 The Kane County Division of Transportation has retained Burns & McDonnell to prepare contract plans and specifications for the roundabout.
 The detailed design phase began in November of 2011, and is expected to last approximately 12-24 months.
-Construction is planned for 2015, pending plan readiness, land acquisition and fund availability.
+Construction will occur in 2016.